 If you don’t have an 85C warming filter, you may be able to colour correct your CineStill 800T frames shot in daylight that appear to have an undesired blue/teal overcast.

 The image above demonstrates the best-case scenario: I had a reference frame shot with an 85C warming filter right next to the working (no filter) scene.
-I used the reference to create matching colours with adjustments via Photoshop’s Color Balance tool.
+I used the reference to create matching colours with adjustments via Adobe Photoshop’s Color Balance tool.

 Starting with the Midtones mode, I shifted my sliders away from Green towards Magenta, from Cyan towards Red, and from Blue towards Yellow.
 Once my adjustments made the image appear close to the reference, I moved on to Shadows and Highlights, returning to Midtones occasionally to fine-tune the results.